Join our team

 The Economic Development & Business Case Lead for the technical and economic electricity transmissions study (“the electricity transmission study”) will be working with a small project team in the ACET Initiative.

-This is a two-year project focused on supporting a consortium of First Nations in B.C. exploring the technical and economic feasibility of a new transmission line in the north area of Vancouver Island.
+This is a one year, grant funded, full-time position with the opportunity for renewal during this two-year project and possibly beyond.
+The project will support a consortium of First Nations in B.C. exploring the technical and economic feasibility of a new transmission line in the north area of Vancouver Island.
 The goal of the project is to support Nations in decision-making around the viability and options for this new transmission line that would improve grid stability, increase access to electrical capacity and electricity, and open up business and economic opportunities for these Nations.

 This role will lead the analysis and strategic planning related to community-driven economic development and business opportunities enabled by the potential transmission line.
 This position centers First Nations-led economic visioning, energy sovereignty, and long-term value creation through infrastructure development, new industries, and ownership models.
 The successful candidate will work closely with the project team, the consortium of First Nations, technical experts, capital providers, and community leadership to assess energy-related business opportunities and help develop an actionable and inclusive business case.